Academic Advising for Management Students

 - from the beginning of January until the end of the add/drop period in the Winter term.

 Appointments to discuss programs of study with student advisers may be made as soon as the add/drop period ends in September and then again in January.
-All new students are required to attend a mandatory appointment with an Academic Student Adviser in this period of their first semester.
+All new students are required to attend a mandatory appointment with an academic student adviser in this period of their first semester.
 In February or March, an Information Session takes place that helps you to select a course of study for specialization.
-In April, as a student continuing in the BCom program, you will plan your studies for the following year using the requirements as listed in the eCalendar or in the Degree Evaluation Module available through Minerva, as a guide to your course selection.
-Advice is available at the BCom Student Affairs Office for students having difficulty.
+In April, as a student continuing in the BCom program, you will plan your studies for the following year using the requirements as listed in the eCalendar or in the My Progress module available through Minerva, as a guide to your course selection.
+Advice is available at the BCom Faculty of Management Undergraduate Student Affairs Office for students having difficulty.
 Students register online using Minerva.

 If you are a General Management student choosing to do a minor in another faculty as your second area of study, you should meet with the appropriate department adviser to plan your courses.
 It should be noted that minors must have a minimum of 18 credits not overlapping with other program requirements.